abumq/easyloggingpp/README.md

 4. In order to access `el::base::Trackable` while in `TIMED_BLOCK`, you can use `timerObj.timer`

 5. `TIMED_BLOCK` macro resolves to a single-looped for-loop, so be careful where you define `TIMED_BLOCK`, if for-loop is allowed in the line where you use it, you should have no errors.

+6. Since ver 9.64, you can change output format by using `PerformanceTrackingData` and `_ELPP_DISABLE_PERFORMANCE_TRACKING_DISPATCH` combined.
+See `samples/STL/custom-performance-output.cpp` sample for details.

  [![top]
 Goto Top](#table-of-contents)